crazii/SBEMU/README.txt

 The command line options format is `/OPTION[VALUE]`, there's NO space, or ':' or '='.
 If 'VALUE' is not present, then VALUE equals 1, to make it easy on simple switches.

-NOTE: after SBEMU installs, you can change them by a another run of SBEMU with new changed options.
+NOTE: after SBEMU installs, you can change them by a another run of SBEMU with newly changed options.

 /?: Show a brief description on the command line options.